voxxit/CIS-for-macOS-HighSierra-CP/README.md

 	The built-in syslog capability in OS X runs over UDP without encryption.
 Broadcasting log unencrypted over the internet is not a good idea.
 While syslog may be acceptable on some internal trusted networks it is not a solution for mobile devices that hop between networks.
-* Item "4.3 Create network specific locations (Not Scored)" is disabled by default.
+* Item "4.3 Create network specific locations (Not Scored)" is disabled b y default.
 * Item "5.4 Automatically lock the login keychain for inactivity" is disabled by default.
 * Item "5.5 Ensure login keychain is locked when the computer sleeps" is disabled by default.
 * Item "5.6 Enable OCSP and CRL certificate checking" is disabled by default.